Shopify/ruby-lsp/jekyll/troubleshooting.markdown

 dependencies.
 This approach allows us to automatically detect which formatter your project uses and which gems we need to index for features such as go to definition.

-> [!NOTE]
+{: .note }
-> We are working with the RubyGems/Bundler team to have this type of mechanism properly supported from within
-> Bundler itself, which is currently being experimented with in a plugin called `bundler-compose`.
+We are working with the RubyGems/Bundler team to have this type of mechanism properly supported from within Bundler itself, which is currently being experimented with in a plugin called `bundler-compose`.
 Once
 > `bundler-compose`is production ready, the entire custom bundle created under the `.ruby-lsp` directory will go away
 > and we'll rely on Bundler to compose the LOAD_PATH including the `ruby-lsp` gem.